Felixel42/bachelor-thesis/README.md

 ## License

-This project is licensed under the GPLv3 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details

 ## Acknowledgments

 * [CoreUI React](https://coreui.io/react/) for providing an awesome react based and free admin template
 * [Adafruit](https://learn.adafruit.com/adafruit-keg-bot?view=all) with their beer keg-bot tutorial as perfect smart meter example
-* [Truffle](http://truffleframework.com) maintaining the in my opinion best IDE for smart contracts and provider for boxes
+* [Truffle](http://truffleframework.com) maintaining the in my opinion best IDE for smart contracts and provider for cool boxes
 * [Redux-auth-wrapper](https://github.com/mjrussell/redux-auth-wrapper) as authentication component
 * The whole Ethereum ecosystem, keep up the good work!